AceDataCloud/LumaAPI/docs/luma_tasks_api_integration_guide.md

 ### Code Example

-You can see that various language codes have been automatically generated on the right side of the page, as shown in the image:
+You can see that various language codes have been automatically generated on the right side of the page, as shown in the image below:

 <p><img src="https://cdn.acedata.cloud/i4fxqf.png" width="500" class="m-auto"></p>